 A healthy Maine Coon without inherited genetic conditions can survive on average between 10 and 13 years.
 Many people I know have Maine Coons far older.
 My two have just turned 14.
 So as long as you care for a Maine Coon properly, you should have many happy years together.

-To keep a Maine Coon’s health on track it will need to have annual vaccinations and health checks, a well-balanced diet, plenty of exercise and a loving owner.
+To keep a Maine Coon’s health on track it will need to have annual vaccinations and health checks, a well-balanced diet, plenty of exercise and to be a loving owner.

 13. They don’t like being left alone